pappataci/robust-functional-pipeline/README.md

 - Elevate **computation-as-data**
 - Use structured folding to sequence transformations with built-in exception safety

 This is not just MATLAB.
-This is *clarity as a service*.
+It's *clarity as a service*.

 ## 🚀 How to use it
 You can define your pipeline in two ways: